MetaWatchOpenProjects/MetaWatch-Gen2/Docs/rmp.md

 **Data:** two adjacent widget rows of data (12 bytes).

-5.17 Update LCD Display (0x43)
+5.14 Update LCD Display (0x43)
 ------------------------------

-This message is used to tell the watch data of which display mode or idle mode page (if it's for idle mode) shall be drawn to the LCD display.
+This message is used to tell the watch data of which display mode or idle mode page (if in idle mode) shall be drawn to the LCD display.

 **Options:**